UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 The standard definition of [identity types](foundation-core.identity-types.md) has the limitation that many of the basic operations only satisfy algebraic laws _weakly_.
-In this file, we consider the
+On this page, we consider the
 {{#concept "strictly involutive identity types" Agda=involutive-Id}}

 ```text